WeblateOrg/weblate/docs/api.rst

 Rate limiting
 ~~~~~~~~~~~~~

-The API requests are rate limited, the default configuration limits it to 100
+The API requests are rate limited; the default configuration limits it to 100
-requests per day for anonymous user and 1000 requests per day for authenticated
+requests per day for anonymous users and 1000 requests per day for authenticated
 users.

-Rate limiting can be adjusted in the :file:`settings.py`, see
+Rate limiting can be adjusted in the :file:`settings.py`; see
 `Throttling in Django REST framework documentation <http://www.django-rest-framework.org/api-guide/throttling/>`_
 for more details how to configure it.